canmom/canmom.github.io/_posts/nier/2018-03-03-nier-timeline.md

 ---
 title: "NieR series: the full story, part 1"
-excerpt: "A tour through the storyline leaning up to the beginning of NieR, and the many surprises along the way."
+excerpt: "A joke ending where the air force shoots you is the perfect  a sweeping existential tragedy?"
 layout: article
 categories: nier
 tags:
 - nier
+redirect-from: "/nier/nier-timeline"
+date: 2020-04-05 02:00:00
 ---

-This project is an attempt to stitch *Grimoire NieR*, *NieR*, the *NieR Audio CD*, and later on, *YoRHa*, *YoRHa Boys* and *NieR: Automata*, among other sources, into one full, cohesive story.
-Contains major spoilers for _Drakengard_, _NieR_ and _NieR: Automata_ as well as supplemental material.
+This project is an attempt to stitch all the *Drag-on Dragoon* and *NieR* games, and their surrounding novellas, stage plays, concert dramas, lore books, and so on, and so on, into one full, cohesive story.
+I began in 2018, abandoned the effort for two years, and then came back to it.
+You may want to read [previous articles]({{ site.url }}/nier/) on DoD3 and DoD1.

-This is *not* a complete timeline, though I've attempted to include dates where they're listed, because Yoko Taro's work is a fractal rabbit hole and I've yet to explore every corner.
-For a really thorough timeline, including the events of the other games in the *Drakengard* series, Rekka Alexiel has done an incredible job [here](http://nier2.com/timeline.html).
-I'm trying to go for a more narrative presentation, including links to the various stories and translations so you can read them with some context.

-The vast majority of _NieR_ content has never been officially translated, which is unfortunate because the games leave out a _lot_.
+The vast majority of _NieR_ content has never been officially translated, which is unfortunate because the game leaves out a _lot_ of key plot information covered in books like *Grimoire NieR*.
 However, fans have done an incredible job making up for the lack, and there are only a few significant gaps.

 ## _Drakengard_/_Drag-on Dragoon_, 2003

-[nb- the events of _Drakengard 3_ take place earlier, but I haven't read about them to avoid spoiling myself on that game! _Drakengard 2_ on the other hand is an a separate timeline and irrelevant to the _NieR_ series.]
+*Note: I am working on a more comprehensive tour of DoD 1, but for now, let this short summary suffice.*

 In a grimdark fantasy world, a very very violent man called Caim and his dragon partner, Angelus, fight a grueling war against an enemy nation simply called the Empire.
 The Empire inevitably turns out to be controlled by an apocalyptic cult armed with magic flying fortresses and so forth, worshipping mysterious beings called the ‘Watchers’.
 Basically, the deal is: the Gods think humanity is a failure and want to kill us off (per *Drag-on Dragoon Perfect Guide*, translated [here](http://nier2.com/2015/04/04/dod-encyclopedia/)).